 However, there are reasons to believe that such an event is not what is being described here.
 Rather, according to John Walton’s essay “Joshua 10:12–15 and Mesopotamian Celestial Omen Texts”, Joshua is asking the Lord to make both the sun and the moon visible on opposite horizons on a day that wasn’t the 14th day of the month, which the Amorites would interpret as a bad omen.
 Let me explain.

 Let’s start with omens.
 People in the ancient Near East depended on omens for they were a way the gods communicated with man.
 Omens could be sought for, with popular methods including extispicy, where the entrails of an animal were examined (palm reading is a similar but less bloody practice that still occurs today), and casting lots.
-Passive omens, such as celestial, atmospheric, terrestrial (features of cites, behaviour of kings and animals, appearance of fire etc.) and physiognomic (birth of deformed animals) phenomena were also understood to be a way the gods communicated with man.
+Passive omens, such as celestial, atmospheric, terrestrial (features of cities, behaviour of kings and animals, appearance of fire etc.) and physiognomic (birth of deformed animals) phenomena were also understood to be a way the gods communicated with man.
 Enuma Anu Enlil is a collection of 7000 omens describing phenomena concerning the sun, moon, stars and weather and what they mean.